SA Retailer Shoprite To Close Waterfront Karen Outlet, Terminate 104 Employees

 South African retail giant Shoprite is set to close up shop at the Waterfront, Karen branch.

-In a letter to one of the employees, the retailer declares their intention to close the outlet as it is no longer viable.
+In a letter addressed to Kenya Union of Commercial Food and Allied Workers secretary general, the retailer declares their intention to close the outlet as it is no longer viable.

 Shoprite management further notes that all the employees at the branch will as a result of ceasing operations be declared redundant.